 Effectiveness of ADR tools in administrative matters – a comparative project within the Panel X of EGPA

 EGPA (European Group of Public Administration) organizes one of the most important annual conferences in the field of public administration.
 Since 2006, one or more of the members of the research group had participated with papers at Group X, Law and Public Administration.
-Starting with 2010, Dacian C. Dragos is co-chair of the permanent study group X, for the next 4 years.
+Starting with 2010, Dacian C. Dragos is co-chair of the permanent study group X.

 In 2009, the Romanian group proposed as a research project for the entire group Effective adjudication in administrative proceedings – this is to be accomplished from a comparative perspective, with a focus on the empirical dimension.
 The initial results had been presented by the national researchers at the 2010 and 2011 EGPA annual conferences.
 Following the conference in 2012, the studies will be published in a book, edited by SPRINGER, Heidelberg.